 One of my favorite stories is out of the Shelter KC Women's Center.
 Sarah was declared, "no longer diagnosable with what you came in here for."
 That's real transformation happening my friends!

-Thanks to Jesus, homeless men and women are finding healing.
+Thanks to Jesus, homeless men and women in Kansas City are finding healing.
 They're getting fed.
 They're finding home.